Kenya Moore: Production

-Authoring
+Writing

 On November 28, 2007, Moore published a book titled Game, Get Some!: What Women Really Want.
 Described as a how-to guide, the book is a self-help and conduct containing relationship advice, as well as the author's personal experiences regarding interpersonal and intimate relationships.
 Moore has stated about the book, "No one man can know everything there is to know about women, but with my help, they may just come close; I feel like the female Ms. Hitch!
 I want to bring us together not apart."
 The author reviews self-esteem and self-concept issues, offers sexual advice, discusses tips on mending a relationship or the proper way to break up.
 "If you have shared a special bond with someone you have dated, if you always treat her with respect, you will always have a friend at the end of the day."
 Moore writes.

-Exercise video and hair care line
+Other activities

+In 2012, Moore released her debut single, "Gone With the Wind Fabulous."
 In 2013, Moore released her own exercise video, named "Kenya Moore: Booty Boot Camp".
-This venture rivalled The Real Housewives of Atlanta co-star Phaedra Parks own workout video and was a primary storyline in the show's fifth season.
+This venture rivalled former The Real Housewives of Atlanta co-star Phaedra Parks own workout video and was a primary storyline in the show's fifth season.
 In 2014, Moore launched a hair care products brand, Kenya Moore Haircare.
-Kenya Moore Haircare, designed to grow your real hair longer, stronger & thicker in just one use.
-Featuring products for all hair types that are sulfate, phosphate & paraben free.
-And over 95% naturally derived.

 Personal life

 In June 2017, Moore married businessman and restaurant owner Marc Daly.
-In April 2018 she announced that they were expecting their first child.
+In April 2018, she announced that they were expecting their first child.
 On November 4, 2018, Moore gave birth to a daughter.
-Their daughter is named after Brooklyn, where she and husband Marc met, and Doris, after her late grandmother who raised her.
 Moore filed for divorce from Daly in August 2021.
+The divorce was finalized in June 2024.